 Despite multiple decades of economic growth, the poverty rate has not wavered.
-There are 320,000 public housing dwellings in the country, and 150,000 applicants are waiting on listings.
+There are 320,000 public housing dwellings in the country, and 150,000 applicants are still waiting on listings.
 Very few people get access to the miniscule supply of social housing in Australia.
-Social housing accounts for less than five percent of the entire housing sector.
-As a result, many people in poverty are excluded from affordable housing, and the unaffordability of housing in the market directly contributes to their poverty.
+In fact, social housing accounts for less than five percent of the entire housing sector.
+As a result, many people living in poverty are excluded from affordable housing and the unaffordability of housing in the market directly contributes to their poverty.

 A spike in single parentage contributes to poverty in Australia.
 According to a report by The Guardian, a rise in poverty was recorded for children in one-parent families from 2012 to 2014.
 That’s four percent in two years.

 There is also a historic relation of inequality and poverty in Australia, with Aboriginal populations being much more likely to suffer from poverty.
 Aboriginal people are still rebounding from an era of discrimination and oppression.

 Furthermore, many residents in Australia are feeling the negative effects of the reduction of social welfare payments such as Newstart, the parenting payment, and the Disability Support Pension.
 The majority of people below the poverty line rely on social security as their main source of income, although around a third subsist on actual wages.